Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 CRACK!

-That set me back about $80 to replace the ceramic filter.
+That set me back some cold hard cash to replace the ceramic filter.

 One more issue: with murky or debris-filled water sources and no pre filtering, the filter clogged often.